mchalso/FinalProjectRepo.jl/docs/part2.md

 | 4096x4096		| 17.10		 | 470.429 |
 | 8192x8192		| 17.10		 | 1882.127|

 The TITAN X has a theoretical maximum memory bandwidth of 336.6GB/s[^5].
 Since our results are an order of magnitude lower than this theoretical maximum, it is clear that our performance is also compute bounded.
-This makes sense since our algorithm has some parts which are not optimally paralellisable (lot of control statements inside kernel) and since this model of GPU is fairly outdated, and back in the day the gap between memory and compute performances was not as big.
+The three reasons are:  first, our algorithm has some parts which are not optimally parallelizable - it has several control statements inside the kernel.
+Second, it has a pretty high number of computations per memory access.
+Last, since this model of GPU is somewhat outdated, and back in the day the gap between memory and compute performances was not as big.

 #### Weak scaling

-Having found the optimal local problem size for the GTX TITAN X in the previous section (4096), we now run the same problem in 1, 2 and 4 GPUs in order to compare the total throughput achieved.
+Having found the optimal local problem size for the GTX TITAN X in the previous section (4096), we now run the same problem in 1, 2, and 4 GPUs to compare the total throughput achieved.

 | Number of GPUs | Domain size | Throughput (GB/s) | Time (s) |
 | -----------    | ----------  | ----------------  | -------- |